MarkH817/lion-byte.com/src/posts/fetch-and-query-params.md

 I really love how readable and flexible it is!
 We're also using Babel and core-js@3 in our builds, so the URL API is polyfilled automatically when needed!
-This code snippet might not be as succint as just using a library's version of fetch, but I'd like to keep our build sizes lower if I can help it.
+This code snippet might not be as succinct as just using a library's version of fetch, but I'd like to keep our build sizes lower if I can help it.